yakufl/yakufl.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am currently a Ph.D.
-Candidate in Economics at [Colorado State University](https://www.colostate.edu/), and a Data Scientist at [Mountain Data Group](https://www.mountaindatagroup.com/).
+I am currently a Doctoral Student in Economics at [Colorado State University](https://www.colostate.edu/), and a Data Scientist at [Mountain Data Group](https://www.mountaindatagroup.com/).

 I earned my Master of Arts in Economics from the [Department of Economics](http://economics.colostate.edu/) at [Colorado State University](https://www.colostate.edu/) in 2019 and my Bachelor of Arts in Mathematical Economics from [Colorado College](https://www.coloradocollege.edu/) in 2017.
 My research interests lie in understanding the welfare effects of public policy programs.
 I am particularly interested in examining health and socio-economic inequalities.
 My research combines rigorous economic theory, econometric and statistical tools, natural language processing algorithms, rich micro data and large-scale simulations to answer important questions at the intersection of public policy and population health.